Sabres fire coach Krueger while in midst of 12-game skid - WTMJ

 AP Hockey Writer

-BUFFALO, N.Y.
-(AP) — Twelve consecutive losses — and no indication of the skid ending any time soon — were enough for Buffalo Sabres first-year general manager Kevyn Adams to fire coach Ralph Krueger on Wednesday.
+“This is my job to make sure not only that I’m proactive but listening, as well doing everything I can to move this thing forward,” he said.

+The Sabres are starting fresh yet again with Krueger becoming Buffalo’s sixth coach fired in just over eight calendar years.
+Krueger failed to make it through the second season of his three-year contract.

-The Sabres made the move the morning after a 3-2 loss at New Jersey, against a Devils team that snapped an 11-game home skid.
+He was fired a day after Buffalo’s winless streak grew to 0-10-2 following a 3-2 loss at New Jersey, and against a Devils team that snapped an 11-game home skid.
+Buffalo has been outscored by a combined 49-19 (not including a goal allowed in a shootout loss) in matching the third-longest winless streak in franchise history.

-Adams, on Wednesday, indicated more changes are coming in regards to the roster with the NHL trade deadline on April 12.
-Adams said “he’s open to anything and everything,” when specifically asked whether he would consider trading forward Taylor Hall, who is completing a one-year contract.

-Buffalo’s 0-10-2 streak matches the third worst in team history, and it’s the longest since a team-record 14 straight losses midway through the 2014-15 season.
-At 6-18-4, the Sabres rank last in the NHL in victories and points, and they have been shut out as many times as they’ve won this season.
+At 6-18-4, the Sabres have as many wins as times they’ve been shut out, rank last in the league in victories, points and goals scored, and are in jeopardy of extending their playoff drought to an NHL record-matching 10th season.

+Assistant coach Don Granato takes over on an interim basis, with Buffalo opening a two-game home series against Boston on Thursday.
+Assistant Mike Smith was also fired.

-Krueger is the third NHL coach to be fired during this shortened 56-game season with all divisional play.
-He’s the first outside the North Division, which has seen Montreal let go of Claude Julien and Calgary replace Geoff Ward with two-time Stanley Cup-winning coach Darryl Sutter.
+Krueger is the third NHL coach fired this season, after Montreal dismissed Claude Julien and Calgary replaced Geoff Ward with two-time Stanley Cup-winning coach Darryl Sutter.

-Adams considered taking over behind the bench, but had previously elected not to do so because it would take away from his managerial duties leading up to the NHL’s trade deadline next month.

-Krueger lasted fewer than two seasons in Buffalo and had one year remaining on his contract.
+Adams’ decision comes two weeks after announcing he was evaluating the entire operation.
+After attempting to hold off dismissing the coach until the end of the season, Adams was left with little choice especially following a sloppy 6-0 loss to Washington on Monday.

+Adams characterized the team’s performance “not good enough,” and said he will stress a message of accountability when meeting with his players on Thursday.

 “All I can say is I continue to enjoy doing this job also in a difficult time,” Krueger said, following the loss at New Jersey.
 “It’s easy to stand here when things are going well.
 It’s not that easy to stand here right now in this adversity.
 But I know we are we are learning and growing as an organization and we will take strength out of this in the future.”